 Don’t think you’re immune just because you live in a cold environment, either.
 These creatures can establish themselves in a greenhouse and disperse quickly into the surrounding area.
 In a cold climate, they can survive freezing and below freezing temperatures by hiding out in protected locations.

 We’ve been collecting them in a jar and sprinkling salt over them, which kills them very quickly.

 I thought I’d share so you guys can be on the lookout for hammerhead worms around your home and garden.
 If you find one, sprinkle it with salt or drown it in a jar of water.

-This is the first I’ve ever seen or heard of hammerhead worms.
-Have you ever seen one?
+Have you ever seen a hammerhead worm?
 Are they a problem in your garden?
 Be sure to pin this article to your Pinterest so you know where to look should this pesky pest ever pay you a visit.

 updated 10/29/2019 by Rebekah White